-I am an art conservator and a professor with a background in archaeological and sculpture conservation.
-I currently specialize in modern and contemporary art.
-In the Museum Studies Program at New York University, I teach seminars on the conservation of museum collections and the museum life of contemporary art.
-These courses allow me to work with graduate students across the university to analyze social, legal, and material dynamics of acquiring and managing contemporary art.
-We engage in contemporary debates around intellectual property and copyright, the notion of authorship, and various conceptual frameworks such as object biographies, intentionality, and authenticity.
-We often conduct student-led interviews with artists in New York collections and work with artists to create information resources from their archives.
+Until recently I was on faculty in the Museum Studies Program at New York University where I taught seminars on the conservation of museum collections and managing contemporary art in museums.
+These courses allowed me to work with graduate students across the university to analyze social, legal, and material dynamics of acquiring and managing contemporary art.
+We engaged in contemporary debates around intellectual property and copyright, the notion of authorship, and various conceptual frameworks such as object biographies, intentionality, and authenticity.
+We often conducted student-led interviews with artists in New York collections and work with artists to create information resources from their archives.

 From 2007-2013, I served as Time-Based Media Conservator at the Museum of Modern Art (MoMA), where I cared for the video, performance, and electronic collections.
 My major projects at MoMA were to document media works for future exhibition and conservation, re-format them to keep them operable on new technologies, and organize a repository for the digital collections.
 This frequently involved interviewing the artists to learn about their technical production and how they want their work conserved and displayed.
 With colleagues from MoMA, Tate, San Francisco Museum of Art, and New Art Trust, I served on the Matters in Media Art project to establish guidelines for managing time-based media in museums.

 In 2008 I established a 501(c)-3 non-profit corporation, the Voices in Contemporary Art (VoCA).
 I served as founding executive director, and I am now an emeritus board member.

 In 2015 with colleagues at NYU I established the Artist Archives Initiative.
 We just created an information resource for the artist David Wojnarowicz, and are now launching a similar resource for Joan Jonas.